ericrasmussen/chromaticleaves/posts/making-code-reasonable.markdown

-None arguments or the wrong number of arguments, methods on baz or quux hitting the file system, modifying a database, raising exceptions or abruptly terminating your program, etc. Considering all the possibilities and trying to account for them is an exercise in madness-inducing futility.
+None arguments or the wrong number of arguments, methods on baz or quux hitting the file system, modifying a database, raising exceptions or abruptly terminating your program, etc. Considering all the possibilities and trying to account for them is an exercise in infuriating futility.

 In 2006 Tim Sweeney of Epic Games gave a talk on the future of game development<sup>[2](#footnote2)</sup>, in one slide demonstrating all the possible runtime failures in a C# snippet:

 ![](/images/epic-fail.png "Tim Sweeney on Game Dev")